katydecorah/katydecorah.github.io/_posts/adventures/2008-05-20-roman-britain.md

 ---

-At Siena, I took a course called *Romain Britain*, where we studied the Romanization of Britain.
+At Siena, I took a course called *Roman Britain*, where we studied the Romanization of Britain.
 At the end of the semester we visited the sites.

 ## Hadrian's Wall